 - Curved glass design

-- Attached to the top and bottom of the frame for stability and smooth operation
+- Attached to the top and bottom of the shower frame for stability and smooth operation

 Neo-Angle Shower Doors

-Neo-angle shower doors are designed to fit neo-angle shower enclosures for corner installations.
+Neo-angle shower doors have a unique shape and are designed to fit corner showers.

 - Take up less floor space than a rectangular design.